 Homemade Baked Apple Donuts with Cinnamon Sugar

 Homemade baked apple donuts coated with a sweet and crunchy cinnamon sugar topping.
 These tender cake donuts are super moist and bursting with flavor from fresh applesauce, good olive oil, vanilla, and apple pie spice.
 Quick and easy to whip up for a fall breakfast treat, and made with just ten simple ingredients.
-Vegan friendly!
+Vegan and gluten-free friendly!

 Cinnamon sugar apple donuts